-Button Button Name Description A Single Cursor Mode Starts Single Cursor mode in which the local mouse pointer no longer appears onscreen.
+Button Button name Description Synchronize Mouse Dual-mouse mode forces the realignment of the target server mouse pointer with the mouse pointer.
+Note: Not available if Absolute Mouse mode is selected.
+Refresh Screen Forces a refresh of the video screen.
+Auto-sense Video Settings Forces a refresh of the video settings (resolution, refresh rate).
+Smart Card Opens a dialog that allows you to select from a list of smart card readers connected to a client PC.
+CA Send Ctrl+Alt+Del Sends a Ctrl+Alt+Del hot key combination to the target server.
+No. Single Cursor Mode Starts Single Cursor mode in which the local mouse pointer no longer appears onscreen.
 Press Ctrl+Alt+O to exit this mode.
-Note: Not available in KX II-101-V2.
 Full Screen Mode Maximizes the screen real estate to view the target server desktop.
 Scaling Increases or reduces the target video size so you can view the entire contents of the target server window without using the scroll bar.